ericbalawejder/cryptography/README.md

 ## cryptography
-A collection of cryptography examples.
+A collection of cryptography and security examples from the Java API.